 - Weekly resident lunch seminars with hospital administrators to discuss administrative topics

 - Patient and medication safety involvement

 - Participation in resident community service projects

-- Opportunities to interact with several residents in the PGY1 practice program and PGY2 specialty programs
+- Opportunities to interact with residents in a variety of practice specialties

 - Monthly coffees with the Senior Director of Pharmacy

 - Weekly lunch with Residency Program Director

 - Pharmacy Society of Wisconsin Annual Meeting